Is diamond era nearing its sunset?

 Well, the cyclical nature of any market process at times brings a drop in prices instead of a rise.
 As for liquidity, it is another, no less important factor for the investment attractiveness.
 Diamonds have always had problems with this.
 Diamantaires could argue that selling good diamonds is not a problem.
 However, ordinary consumers have a different opinion about the liquidity of diamonds in the secondary market.
 At least, the Russian jewelry consumers think so, for whom it was unrealistic to return a full sum of their money previously invested in the polished diamonds, even in the best years for diamonds.

 It is clear that the diamond industry would generally prefer the self-liquidation of every polished diamond at a moment when someone wants to sell it ...
 Alas, material values are not a ghost, they do not vanish in thin air.
-And if the problem did not acutely affect the current growth trend, in the falling market it has become a problem for the diamond industry survival.
+And if the problem did not acutely affect the growth trend, in the falling market it has become a problem for the diamond industry survival.
 And there are also synthetic diamonds...

 There have been many attempts to launch the market of ‘investment caraters’ but there have been no really successful ones.
 However, the non-existing market of really investment diamonds and the available polished diamond liquidity in the secondary market are not the same things.